Table of Contents

 Definition of Diabetes Insipidus

-Anatomy of Pituitary Gland
+Anatomy of the Pituitary Gland

 Antidiuretic Hormone (ADH)

-Epidemiology and Etiology of Diabetes Insipidus
+Epidemiology and Etiology of DI

-Etiology of central diabetes insipidus
+Etiology of central DI

-Surgeries on the pituitary gland, especially open traditional approaches, are associated with central DI in about 80% of the cases.
-Surgical central DI is usually temporary and resolves in about 3 months in 90% of the cases.
+Craniopharyngiomas and pineal tumors are the most common CNS tumors associated with DI.
+Pituitary surgeries, especially open traditional approaches, are associated with central DI in about 80% of cases.
+Central DI occurring after surgeries is usually temporary and resolves in about three months in 90% of cases.

-- Vascular causes such as hemorrhage
+- Vascular causes including hemorrhage

 - Infective causes such as meningoencephalitis